A diet high in sugar contributes significantly to depression, anxiety, and stress. Learn how sugar affects the brain and

 We are born hardwired to like things that taste sweet.

-Preferring sweets is a survival mechanism that humans have developed to protect us from eating toxic foods.
+A preference for sweetness is a survival mechanism that humans developed to protect us from eating toxic foods.

 You may crave sweets and find that eating them makes you feel better.
 Temporarily.

-There’s a complicated relationship between sugar, your brain, and mental health.
+There’s a complicated relationship between sugar, the brain, and mental health.